superwificlub/superwifi.club/docs/security.md

 ## Disable `su` command

-Unless you're a member of the `root` group.
-Basically you don't want folk to be able to use the `su` command unless they're the `root` user:
+You don't want folk to be able to use the `su` command unless they're the `root` user:

     ssh root@superwifi.club
     vim /etc/pam.d/su

-Uncomment out the wheel line of this block:
+Uncomment out the wheel line of this block like so:

     # Uncomment this to force users to be a member of group root
     # before they can use `su'.
 You can also add "group=foo"